1759 - Prussian incursion in Franconia

 - Prince Heinrich advanced from Münchberg in two march columns.
 The first column reached Himmelkron by way of Marktschorgast; and the second, Benk by way of Gefrees and Berneck, in the neighbourhood of Bayreuth.
 Prince Heinrich established his headquarters at Himmelkron.

 - In the afternoon near Himmelkron, Prince Heinrich’s vanguard (Grenadier Battalion Jung-Billerbeck, Grenadier Battalion Lubath, Grenadier Battalion Östenreich, Freibataillon Collignon, Meinicke Dragoons, complemented on this occasion by I./Bredow Fusiliers) under Major-General Meinicke, supported by Szekely Hussars under Lieutenant-Colonel von Kleist, attacked the Austro-Imperial rearguard under General von Riedesel, which was retreating towards Kulmbach.
-The Prussians took 2,500 men prisoners (1 general, 20 officers, 1 bn of Cronegk Infantry and 522 men in 3 sqns of the Kurpfalz Leib-Dragoner) with several colours and standards and 2 cannon.
+The Prussians took 30 officers and 800 men prisoners (19 officers and approx. 650 men belonging to a bn of Cronegk Infantry and approx. 150 men of the Kurpfalz Leib-Dragoner) with three colours, some wagons and 2 regimental guns.

 - Following Finck’s suggestion, Prince Heinrich sent Lieutenant-General von Platen with 4 bns (Finck Infantry, Knobloch Infantry) and 5 sqns (from Leibregiment zu Pferde and Schlaberndorff Cuirassiers) to St. Johannis, just east of Bayreuth, to block the road to Maquire’s Corps.